 • Participation in challenging courses.

-• The momentum gained by earning college credits while still in high school.
+• The momentum gained by earning college credits

 By participating in concurrent enrollment, high school students complete college requirements that allow for greater flexibility when they enter the university setting full-time.
 Many concurrent enrollment alums find they are able to pursue second majors, participate in study abroad opportunities, and internships.
 Not only do concurrent enrollment students get a step ahead of other entering freshman in terms of credits, but they also gain college-level skills from concurrent enrollment courses.
 Our courses challenge high school students to think critically, write academically, and read analytically, preparing students for greater success in college.